5T33Z0/OC-Little-Translated/14_OCLP_Wintel/WIiFi_Sonoma.md

 Thanks to Dortania's OpenCore Legacy Patcher, it's possible to re-enable such cards by injecting the required kexts and applying root patches to WiFi as well.
 If you want to know how OCLP Wifi patching works, [have a look at this post](https://www.insanelymac.com/forum/topic/357087-macos-sonoma-wireless-issues-discussion/?do=findComment&comment=2809940).

-Since the Patcher for macOS Sonoma is still in development, the feature to patch WiFi is not available on the current public release (v.068).
-On top of that, the detection to patch WiFi is based on detecting  compatible device-ids/IONames of cards used in real Macs.
-So on Wintel System, the patcher won't show the option to patch WiFI if you are not using a card with a device-id/IOName used by Apple.
+Since the Patcher for macOS Sonoma is still in development, the feature to patch WiFi is not available on the current public release (0.6.8).
+On top of that, the ability to patch WiFi is based on detecting  compatible device-ids/IONames of WIFI/BT cards used in real Macs.
+So on Wintel System, the patcher won't show the option to patch WiFi if it doesn't "see" a card with an IOName used by Apple.

 Although OCLP allows enabling certain features in the app, the option to manually enable patching Wifi has not been implemented into the GUI (yet).
-So we have to force-enable it manually in the Source Code and then compile a custom version to apply Wifi root patches.
+So we have to force-enable it manually in the Source Code and then compile a custom version of OCLP to apply Wifi root patches.

 ## Method 1: Force-Enable WiFi-Patching in OpenCore Legacy Patcher

 ### 1. Prerequisites
-The following prerequisites have to be met in orderto get "Modern" and "Legacy" wireless working in macOS Sonoma (tested on beta 5):
+The following prerequisites have to be met in order to get "Modern" and "Legacy" wireless working in macOS Sonoma (tested on beta 5):

-1. If your system is unsupported by macOS Ventura and newer (everything prior to 7th Gen Intel Kaby Lake), you need to prepare your Config and EFI first by following a [configuration guide](https://github.com/5T33Z0/OC-Little-Translated/tree/main/14_OCLP_Wintel#configuration-guides) for your CPU family.
+1. If your system is unsupported by macOS Ventura and newer (everything prior to 7th Gen Intel Kaby Lake), you need to prepare your Config and EFI first by following the [configuration guide](https://github.com/5T33Z0/OC-Little-Translated/tree/main/14_OCLP_Wintel#configuration-guides) for your CPU family.
 2. Connect your system via Ethernet to access the internet.
-Should be obvious since WiFi doesn't work at this stage…
+This should be obvious since WiFi doesn't work at this stage…
 3. Disable Gatekeeper via Terminal so macOS won't get in your way:
 	```shell
 	sudo spctl --master-disable